SiemelNaran/myutils/OVERVIEW.md

 ### Concurrent classes

+- *BlockingValue*: Class with a get function that blocks until a value is available.
+When another thread calls setValue, then the getValue returns.

 - *CompletionStageUtils*: Utilities for completion stages.
     - Given a list of completion stages, return a single completion stage whose result is a list of the value of each completion stage.